locationtech/geomesa/geomesa-tools/README.md

     $ geomesa
     Usage: geomesa [command] [command options]
       Commands:
-        create              Create a feature definition in a GeoMesa catalog deletecatalog       Delete a GeoMesa catalog completely (and all features in it) deletefeatures      Delete features from a table in GeoMesa.
+        add-attribute-index    Run a Hadoop map reduce job to add an index for attributes create                 Create a feature definition in a GeoMesa catalog deletecatalog          Delete a GeoMesa catalog completely (and all features in it) deletefeatures         Delete features from a table in GeoMesa.
 Does not delete any tables or schema information. deleteraster           Delete a GeoMesa Raster Table
         describe               Describe the attributes of a given feature in GeoMesa env                    Examine the current GeoMesa environment
         explain                Explain how a GeoMesa query will be executed export                 Export a GeoMesa feature
         genavroschema          Generate an Avro schema from a SimpleFeatureType getsft                 Get the SimpleFeatureType of a feature help                   Show help
         ingest                 Ingest/convert various file formats into GeoMesa ingestraster           Ingest a raster file or raster files in a directory into GeoMesa keywords               Add/Remove/List keywords on an existing schema list                   List GeoMesa features for a given catalog queryrasterstats       Export queries and statistics about the last X number of queries to a CSV file. removeschema           Remove a schema and associated features from a GeoMesa catalog stats-analyze          Analyze statistics on a GeoMesa feature type stats-bounds           View or calculate bounds on attributes in a GeoMesa feature type stats-count            Estimate or calculate feature counts in a GeoMesa feature type stats-histogram        View or calculate counts of attribute in a GeoMesa feature type, grouped by sorted values stats-top-k            Enumerate the most frequent values in a GeoMesa feature type tableconf              Perform table configuration operations
         version                GeoMesa Version

 This usage text lists the available commands.
 To see help for an individual command run `geomesa help <command-name>` which for example